-Freeport represents a conservative (i.e., worst-case) assessment location for the rest of the Delta.
+As discussed above, Freeport represents a conservative (i.e., worst-case) assessment location for the rest of the Delta.
+It is a point of entry into the Delta for Sacramento River water with the maximum percent of Sites Reservoir water relative to other Delta locations.
 This is because Sacramento River flows at Freeport are combined and thus diluted with source waters from the San Joaquin River, eastside tributaries, agriculture return waters and bay water intrusion when in the central, south, and western Delta.
 Modeled concentrations are, therefore, protective of the entire Delta if there is no potential for adverse effects at Freeport due to project alternatives, relative to the No Project Alternative.